 Major in Classical Civilizations

 The major in Classical Civilizations provides a highly flexible framework for study of many aspects of classical antiquity by itself and in comparison to other cultures, embracing work in the Department of Classics and in several other departments.
 Students picking this major may include several semesters of Latin or Greek in their program or they may take only courses that present material in English translation.
-See the requirements for the Classical Civilizations major.
-(This major does not prepare a student for admission to graduate school in archaeology, history, or other fields, it does not provide enough language preparation for direct entry into most graduate programs in Classics centered on Greek and Latin language and literature.)
+(While this major may prepare a student for admission to graduate school in archaeology, history, or other fields, it does not provide enough language preparation for direct entry into most graduate programs in Classics centered on Greek and Latin language and literature.)

 Major in Classical Languages